The US has now lifted its 20-month travel ban on non-essential visitors - by allowing in fully vaccinated tourists from countries including the UK.

 Travel from the UK to the US has been frozen for non-residents since March 2020, thanks to a series of presidential proclamations.

-Lifting the travel ban will impact not just Europe and the UK but China, Iran, Brazil, South Africa and India, as long as those travelers show proof of being fully vaccinated.
+The travel ban lift has impacted not just Europe and the UK but China, Iran, Brazil, South Africa and India.

 What will the new entry requirements be?

 As of 12.01am on 8 November, fully vaccinated foreigners from anywhere in the world are able to visit the US once again – subject, of course, to complying with existing immigration regulations, including presenting a valid visa or Esta (America’s online entry permit).
 They will not need to quarantine on arrival.

 To qualify as “fully vaccinated”, you must have had a full course of one of seven approved vaccines, with the second dose given at least 14 days before your arrival.

 These are: Oxford AstraZeneca, Janssen (Johnson & Johnson), Moderna, and Pfizer/BioNTech, as well as two Chinese vaccines: Sinopharm and Sinovac.

 For people who fly to the US, the system will be policed by the airlines.
 At land borders, Customs and Border Protection (CBP) officers will check paperwork.

 The traveller must show a “record issued by an official source (eg public health agency, government agency) in the country where the vaccine was given”.

 From a British perspective, the NHS Covid pass – available free from the NHS in the traveller’s UK nation – should suffice, and it is very likely that digital proof will also be accepted, but play it safe by printing out a copy.